This post is also available in: हिन्दी (Hindi) العربية (Arabic)

-- The fifty move rule: When a player has its turn to move and he indicates that there have been made 50 moves without any piece being captured or without any pawn being moved.
+The fifty move rule: When a player has his turn to move and he indicates that there have been made 50 moves without any piece being captured or without any pawn being moved.

 - They have no available squares on which to move.

 - They are in the way of an enemy piece that aims at the king therefore they are not allowed to move.